apostrophecms/stylelint-no-mixed-decls/README.md

 ## What this plugin does

 - Prevents declarations appearing after nested rules within a CSS block unless they're wrapped in a `& { }` block.
-- Reports if a declaration follows a `@include` mixin when the mixin is not known to be "safe" (i.e. it contains nested rules inside).
-- Allows configuring "safe" mixins — mixins you know contain only flat declarations and no nested rules.
+- Handle `@include` statements that may contain nested rules.

 ## Installation